davidokeyode/aro-prismacloud-workshop/full/4-aro-go-microservices.md

 ```
     oc get all
 ```
 * Retrieve the mongoDB service name (it will be needed later)
->* The api app will connect to the database using this name.
+>* The api app will connect to the database using this name on port 27017.
 >* The service will be accessible at the following DNS name: [service name].[project name].svc.cluster.local E.g. mongodb.workshop.svc.cluster.local
+>* This DNS name resolves only within the cluster
 ```
    oc get svc mongodb
 ```